omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

-Edited files on 5/18/2019:
+Edited files on 5/20/2019:
-views.py (downloaded at work)
-urls.py (downloaded at work)
-settings.py (downloaded at work) models.py (downloaded at work) requires database reset mainsite_workouts.py (downloaded at work) user_page.html (downloaded at work) login.html (downloaded at work)
+models.py (haven't uploaded at work) does not require database reset views.py (haven't uploaded at work) workout_detail.html (haven't uploaded at work) workoutinstance_detail.html (haven't uploaded at work)

-Functionality completed on 5/18/2019:
+Functionality completed on 5/20/2019:
-- login redirects to url with username in it
-        - urls.py path to redirect page had to be at the top of the list of paths.
-- added datetime field for workout and instance creation
+- .aggregate(AVG()) to update workout duration upon adding instances.
+        - not sure if this is a good idea but it is done
+- change (if complete as many rounds as possible) to be faster:
+        - changed it from a regex search on workout_text to a filter for workouts with workout.id and iregex text
+- changed workout_detail and instance_detail to show date created as date only not date and time.
+        - only need time for ordering purposes

 Notes:
 - currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create